therishabhmittal-05/HTML-CSS-Project/README.md

 # HTML - CSS
-Drawing the structure and design of web application and
+Drawing the structure and design of web application